brenorodriguesdev/k3d-mono-repo-test/README.md

-A mono-repo with micro front-ends and microservices to simulate on k8s cluster
+A mono-repo with micro-frontends and microservices to simulate on k8s cluster